arttu76/dynamiteDanMultiplayer/README.md

 ## TODO
 ### Frontend
  - fix iphone not closing sockets instantly when closing tab
+ - check that channel communication described above is up-to-date
 ### Backend
  - backend with golang